Brenrojkor/Programaci-n-Avanzada/README.md

 # Pokémon

-A functional Pokémon game/project developed with the tools seen in the Advanced Programming course.
+A functional Pokémon project developed with the tools seen in the Advanced Programming course.

 ## Features